 The Moorings market has shown strong signs that it is heading in the right direction and this year looks like a good one for some appreciation.
 What does that all mean to you if you are a seller or a buyer?

 If you are a Naples buyer and seriously interested in buying a home in the Moorings, you will want to act when you see something you like compared to what buyers have done in the last couple of years, of waiting till end of season to pull the trigger.
 That technique has failed many buyers last year.
-Personally I like to get my first choice home, I don’t like to settle for 2nd or 3rd choice.
-If you are planning to keep that home for a while then it makes sense to buy the right home for you and your lifestyle.
+Personally, I like to get my first choice home.
+I don’t like to settle for second or third choice.
+If you are planning to keep that home for a while, then it makes sense to buy the right home for you and your lifestyle.
 This is not intended to indicate you will have to pay full price, there are still some great buys on the market and you can strategically negotiate your own deal.

 2010 / 2011

 # Closed Sale at Above Asking: 1 / 4

 Average Sales Price: $1,259,932 / $1,321,675